 ‘I released a song recently called Fantasy Island with my friend, Tom Rasmussen, also known as Tom Glitter.
 It's basically a voice note of me saying, “True liberation for me is me arriving on an island with all queer people.
 And no straight people allowed.”
 And it was just about us being in this space and being free.
 I guess my perfect holiday would be in this non-existent fantasy island in my head.’

 What’s your summer holiday read?

 ‘Right now, I'm reading bell hooks’ All About Love, and that is changing my life.
-That and Jasmine Mans, one of my favourite poets.
+That and Jasmine Mans, one of my favorite poets.
 She has a book called Black Girl, Call Home.
 And that touches upon race, gender, sexuality, being a lesbian in a Black household.’

-What’s your favourite summer festival moment?
+What’s your favorite summer festival moment?

 ‘This year I'm really looking forward to Notting Hill Carnival.
 And I've actually found a queer float that I'm going to go with.
 That's ticking all of the boxes.’